Cavli Wireless

 Why choose Cavli Wireless for 5G RedCap IoT modules?

 Cavli Wireless, recognized by Gartner and IoT Analytics, leverages over a decade of IoT expertise.
-Our 5G RedCap IoT modules, like the CQM220, are deployed in 50+ countries, offering unmatched reliability and scalability.
-Global and NA SKUs, combined with Cavli Hubble’s eSIM management, simplify deployment and management.
+Our 5G RedCap IoT modules, like the CQM220, are deployed in Multiple countries, offering unmatched reliability and scalability.
+Global and NA SKUs, combined with Cavli Hubble's IoT Module and Connectivity management, simplify deployment and management.

 Featured Videos